development6601/test-react-todo/src/components/README.md

 # 📁 components

-> This directory, `src\components`, contains the source code for the individual components of a Todo application, including input, item display, list management, filtering, and statistics.
+> This directory, `src\components`, houses the source code for various React components related to a to-do list application, including input, item display, filtering, and statistics functionalities.

 ## 📋 Directory Overview

-This directory, `src\components`, contains the source code for the individual components of a Todo application, including input, item display, list management, filtering, and statistics.
+This directory, `src\components`, houses the source code for various React components related to a to-do list application, including input, item display, filtering, and statistics functionalities.

 **📊 Directory Statistics:**
 - **Files:** 0 JavaScript files